 The experimental procedure involved the simultaneous observation of passenger activities by the experimenter and measurement and recording of ride environment variables by two test assistants.
 The experimenter and test assistants boarded each train in the rear vehicle.
 The equipment for recording ride motions was set up in a center pair of seats which had previously been reserved for this study, as shown in Figure 19.
 This location was chosen because it was close to the pitch and roll center of the vehicle.
-The equipment was turned on and allowed to warm up.
-The smaller pieces of equipment used to record the non-motion environmental variables were also arranged to be accessible for measurement on the fold-out table behind the forward seat, as shown in Figure 20.
+The equipment used to record the non-motion environmental variables were also arranged to be accessible for measurement on the fold-out table behind the forward seat, as shown in Figure 20.